MRtrix3/mrtrix3/testing/README.md

     It is highly recommended to give this branch in the data repository the same name as the relevant branch in the source code repository.

-6. Create a commit adding or modifying test data, and push the updated branch to GitHub.
+6. Create a commit adding or modifying test data.

+7. Push the updated branch to GitHub.
+    Note that if `cmake` is configured to use local clones of the test data repositories rather than GitHub (as explained in "Running tests" -> "Advanced usage" above), then this step will not be necessary for verifying test suite success on your local machine;
+    test data changes will however nevertheless eventually need to be pushed to GitHub
+    in order for other developers,
+    or indeed Continuous Integration (CI) checks,
+    to be able to acquire the updated data.

-7. In your clone of the source code repository:
+8. In your clone of the source code repository:

     1. In file `testing/CMakeLists.txt`,
         find the invocation of the ExternalProject_Add() function